 Preserving Our Past: Community History Workshops

 The Center for Texas Studies at TCU presents the “Community History Workshop Series: Preserving Our Past” on the first Saturday of each month September through May at 10:30am in the Tandy Lecture Hall of the Fort Worth Library.
 We hope that attending a workshop will make you feel—as we do—that “every person is a historian.”
 Speakers include both professional and local historians, museum curators, archivists, journalists, preservationists, and others who strive to document our heritage.
 After every lecture, attendees have the opportunity to ask general questions or visit one-on-one with our guest about the history that matters to them.
 Whether you worry over elusive oral traditions, a bundle of letters deteriorating in your attic, or an entire historic neighborhood that may be endangered, you should find some direction from one of our workshops—past, present, or future.
 By saving your own small part of the cultural and historical fabric of this region, YOU can make a big impact.
 Workshop admission is free!
 Check our calendar or Facebook for the latest program information.
+To check out some of our past workshops, click here.

 This workshop series is made possible by our partners at the Fort Worth Library and generous support from the Summerlee Foundation and the Summerfield G. Roberts Foundation, both of Dallas.